-Taxing jurisdictions, venues, coordinators, vendors, and others can find Kansas Department of Revenue information regarding coordinator and vendor responsibilities, registration, point of contact, current tax rates, tax bracket cards and filing of returns for special events on this website or by contacting a special events agent.
+Taxing jurisdictions, venues, coordinators, vendors, and others can request Kansas Department of Revenue (KDOR) special event information by contacting a special events agent at firstname.lastname@example.org.

-Collecting tax at special events ensures fair treatment to all customers and vendors, and helps the local economy.
-Sales tax is paid by the consumer, remitted to the state by the retailer and distributed from the state to the city and county where the sale was made.
-The money collected helps local schools, roads, police, fire departments, etc. and stays within the community to which it was generated.
+Collecting sales tax at special events ensures a level playing field to all customers and vendors, maintains tax compliance with Kansas tax laws and regulations and improves the local economy.
+Sales tax is paid to the retailer/vendor by the consumer, remitted to the state by the retailer/vendor and distributed by the state to the city and county where the sale is made.
+The tax dollars collected help to pay for local schools, roads, police, fire protection and hospitals...in the community where it is generated.

-The State of Kansas requires that all persons and entities making retail sales within the State of Kansas collect and remit sales tax, even if selling only one time per year.
-This includes non-profit charitable organizations.
+Kansas requires that all persons and entities making retail sales, collecting admissions and/or renting tangible personal property in Kansas, collect and remit sales tax, even if selling only one time per year.
+This includes not-for-profit organizations.

 Contact for additional information

-Special events are managed out of the Metropolitan Assistance Center (MAC) in Shawnee, KS or the Wichita Assistance Center (WAC) in the Finney State office building, Wichita, KS.
+Special events are managed out of the Metropolitan Assistance Center (MAC) in Overland Park, KS and the Wichita Assistance Center (WAC) in Wichita, KS.
 Find a territory map and contact information for each office below.
-You may also email: firstname.lastname@example.org
+You may also email: KDOR_special.email@example.com or fax to 866-743-4812.

 Frequently Asked Questions